HiImWhite/sports-odds/README.md

 2. **Scraper Failing**:

    - Check if Playwright dependencies are installed:

      ```
      docker exec -it sports-odds-scraper-1 npx playwright install --with-deps
      ```

+   - Ensure that script `start-scrapper.sh` in `./src/scraper/start-scrapper.sh` has LF end of line sequence.

 ---